JSandhu223/ad-configuration/README.md

 <img src="images/Client_RandomUserLogin.png" />

 Congratulations!
 You have now configured Active Directory!
+As an admin, you can manage user permissions, reset passwords, disable accounts, add new users, delete a user, etc. As a user of the organization, you can log into any client VM that is part of the domain (in our case, we have just the Client-1 VM).